johlym/johnathan-org/src/_posts/2018-10-30-recap-of-apples-updated-hardware-from-todays-event-in-brooklyn.md

 ## Pricing

 The Mac Mini starts at $799 and can climb to $4199, depending on configuration.
-It’s available to [pre-order now](https://www.apple.com/shop/buy-mac/mac-mini).
+It's available to [pre-order now](https://www.apple.com/shop/buy-mac/mac-mini).

 * * *